klebercal/model-generator/README.md

 Usage
 =====

-Get the code.
+* Get the code...

-You have to put the file generator.php into the directory where you want your classes (or anywhere in your filesystem where you can generate and then move the generated files).
+* Create a symbolic link (on *nix) to the file 'generator.php' into the directory where you want your model classes to be generated.
+* Or simply copy 'generator.php' anywhere in your filesystem (some folder where you can generate and then move the generated files).

-Open your terminal (linux users, as I still did not tested on Windows\Macintosh plataforms).
+* Open your terminal (*nix users, as I still did not tested on Windows\Mac plataforms).
-Go to the folder where you put 'generator.php'.

-Run 'php generator.php --schema-file FILE\_NAME.php' (OR 'php generator.php -s FILE_NAME.php')
+* Run 'php generator.php --schema-file FILE\_NAME.php' (OR 'php generator.php -s FILE_NAME.php')
+* You have to specify your model abstraction on an external file.
+See below for instructions.

 For help and more information, run 'php generator.php --help' (OR 'php generator.php -h')

-You have to specify your model abstraction on an external file.
-See below for instructions.

 Model Abstraction